 (Rule: 1234) Executing operator "Contains" with param "test" against ARGS:testparam.
 Target value: "test" (Variable: ARGS:testparam) Matched vars updated.
 Running [independent] (non-disruptive) action: log Saving transaction to logs Rule returned 1.
 (SecDefaultAction) Running action: log Saving transaction to logs (SecDefaultAction) Running action: auditlog (SecDefaultAction) ignoring action: pass (rule contains a disruptive action) Running (non-disruptive) action: auditlog Running (disruptive) action: deny

 The debug log lists the rule ID number for easy searching.
 In this example, the output is from our test rule with ID number 1234.

 By default, the debug log is disabled, as it can negatively affect performance.
 Just as with audit logging, the debug log is configured in /etc/nginx/modsec/modsecurity.conf.
 In that file, there are two configuration directives that are commented out.
 To enable debug logging, uncomment them and change them to the following:

 - SecDebugLog – Specifies the path to the debug log file.

 9being the most.
 If you’re troubleshooting, setting this value to

 In this blog post, we covered how to get started using the extensive logging capabilities within ModSecurity.
 ModSecurity has both audit logs, which contain information about all blocked transactions, and a debug log to further assist you if you’re having trouble using ModSecurity.

-ModSecurity 3.0 is available for both the open source NGINX software and as the NGINX WAF for NGINX Plus.
-The NGINX WAF is a precompiled dynamic module that is maintained and fully supported by NGINX, Inc. Try it free for 30 days.
+ModSecurity 3.0 is available for both NGINX Open Source and as the NGINX ModSecurity WAF for NGINX Plus.
+The NGINX ModSecurity WAF is a precompiled dynamic module that is maintained and fully supported by NGINX, Inc. Try it free for 30 days.